12gaugekenshin/idk-what-im-doing/README.md

 In essence, PoCI transforms computation itself into a provable act of integrity, ensuring that every model, dataset, or result can be traced back to its true origin in both time and energy.

+Kaspa–AI Provenance isn’t just a technical concept - it’s a statement of belief.

+Proof-of-Compute-Integrity (PoCI) represents a world where truth in computation doesn’t come from reputation, branding, or authority - but from physics, energy, and math.

+Every hash, signature, and timestamp forms a digital law of nature: what happened, happened.

+By merging Kaspa’s time-energy consensus with transparent AI provenance, we move toward systems that are not only decentralized — but honest by design.

 Kaspa–AI Provenance System

 Anchoring Artificial Intelligence in Physics, Proof, and Transparency